JunkuiZhang/whuCourseSelector/ReadMe.md

 - Your student id
 - Your password to the system
 - Strings in the captcha picture(0.jpg)
-- Courses' names you want to select
+- Courses' names(course id for now) you want to select
-- Your email address(email you when the cookie is outdated)
+- (ToDo)Your email address(email you when the cookie is outdated)

 > Note:
 > You must re-insert the strings in the pic when it eamil you to do so